reitzig/container-do/README.md

       Set to a list of shell commands run one after the other, so long as they are successful.

+   _Note:_ When errors happen during `run.setup`, we can not recover graciously.
+           Therefore, we immediately kill the container so `run.setup` will be retried before the next command.

 ### Examples